All About Virtual Power Plants (VPPs)

 Me posing with my Powerwall

-In the last 12 months, Tesla charged my battery with 1,100 kWh from the grid and discharged 380 kWh from my battery into the grid.
-So my battery was cycled about 100 more times than if I wasn’t on their VPP.
+Over a full year, Tesla charged my battery with 1,100 kWh from the grid and discharged 380 kWh from my battery into the grid.
+So my battery went through about 100 more cycles than if I wasn’t on their VPP.
 I guesstimate the cost to me of the extra wear and tear at $200.

 So would I recommend one of the current VPPs to a solar power system owner who wants a battery but can’t justify it at current prices?